dulaku/loggle/README.md

 log.sh <log subject> <IP Addr 1> <IP Addr 2> ... <IP Addr N>
 ```

 When run, outputs a log (using `script`) of terminal activity into `~/Testing/<log subject>`.
 If any IP addresses are supplied, also uses `tcpdump` to capture a log of packets between your machine and any of the supplied addresses, and saves the resulting pcap to the same directory.
+All this assumes you're running debian and bash, so some tweaking may be necessary for your use case.

 ### Prerequisites: <br>
 ```